Kirk Cousins: College career

 Cousins redshirted for the 2007 season.
 In 2008, he spent the season as the backup quarterback to Brian Hoyer.
 He played in five games passing for a total of 310 yards and two touchdowns and one interception.
 In 2009, he competed for and won the starting quarterback job against teammate Keith Nichol.
 He led Michigan State to a 6–7 (4–4) season with 19 touchdowns, nine interceptions and 2,680 passing yards in 12 games.
-In 2010, he led Michigan State to an 11–2 (7–1) record and a share of the Big Ten Championship.
+In 2010, he led Michigan State to an 11–2 (7–1) record and a share of the Big Ten Conference Championship.

-In 2011, the Spartans went 11–3 (7–2) and played in the first-ever Big Ten championship game.
-Cousins was named Second-team All-Big Ten by the coaches, and played his final game as a Michigan State Spartan on January 2, 2012, defeating the Georgia Bulldogs in the Outback Bowl.
+In 2011, the Spartans went 11–3 (7–2) and played in the first-ever Big Ten Football Championship Game.
+He led the Big Ten Conference in pass completions, pass attempts, and passing yards in 2011.
+Cousins was named second-team All-Big Ten by the coaches, and played his final game as a Michigan State Spartan on January 2, 2012, defeating the Georgia Bulldogs in the Outback Bowl.
 His teams posted an undefeated 4–0 record against the in-state rival Michigan Wolverines.
 Cousins won the 2011 Lowes's Senior CLASS Award.
 Cousins majored in kinesiology.